vue-vine/vue-vine/packages/docs/src/specification/overview.md

 }
 ```

-To be noted, in Vue's template, there might be JS expressions in v-bind, two curly brackets or somewhere else, so there might be template strings with interpolation expressions, but in Vine, this is not allowed.
+To be noted, in Vue's template, there might be JS expressions inside v-bind or between <code v-text="'{{'" /> and <code v-text="'}}'" /> , so there might be template strings with interpolation expressions, but in Vine, this is not allowed.

 ```ts
 function MyComponent() {